Ph.D., Columbia University, 2002

 I began my career looking at controversies over treatment for people with intersex traits, which resulted in the book, Fixing Sex: Intersex, Medical Authority, and Lived Experience (Duke 2008).
 Fixing Sex was a finalist for Lambda Literary Award in 2009 and a nominee for the Margaret Mead Award in 2010.

-I teach courses in feminist science and technology studies, medical anthropology, the body and embodiment.
+I teach courses in feminist science and technology studies, feminist theory, masculinities, ethnography, medical anthropology, and the body and embodiment.

 Awards and Honors

 Center for the Advanced Study in the Behavioral Sciences (2019) declined

 American Council of Learned Societies Research Fellowship (2016)

 National Science Foundation, Division of Social and Economic Sciences

 Sexuality and Policy Postdoctoral Fellowship, Social Science Research Council (2005)